Rudolfisky/Creative-Technology-2022/Projects/ALND (duo project).md

 [Here is a report on the presentational demo](https://github.com/Rudolfisky/ALND/blob/main/Presentation.md)

 # Partnership
-ne of the main problems plaguing this project was my tunnel vision.<br/> The other problem was linked to the duo aspect of the project.<br/>
+One of the main problems plaguing this project was my tunnel vision.<br/> The other problem was linked to the duo aspect of the project.<br/>

 The core problem we had was bad communication.<br/>